Techtriathlon-25-Byteheads/backend/DOCS.md

 #### `GET /api/admin/appointments`

 Get appointments.
 For Admins, this is scoped to their assigned services.
 For Super Admins, it returns all appointments.
+The response includes the user, service, and submitted documents for each appointment.

 **Authorization:** Admin, Super Admin